nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

 ``description``
     Pattern description (optional), used on pattern library page.
 ``fields``
     Hash defining the pattern fields (optional).
-Each field must have the following properties defined below.
+Each field can have the following properties:

     ``type``
         Field type, can be ``text``, ``numeric``, etc. at the moment only used for documentation purposes.
+Optional.
     ``label``
         Field label, used on pattern library page.
     ``description``
         Field description, used on pattern library page.
+Optional.
     ``preview``
         Preview content, used on pattern library page.
 It can be either a string or a Drupal render array, in which case we can use keys like ``type: processed_text`` or ``theme: image``.
+Optional.

+``variants``
+    Hash defining the pattern variants (optional).
+Each variant can have the following properties:

+    ``label``
+        Variant label, used on pattern library page.
+    ``description``
+        Variant description, used on pattern library page.
+Optional.

 ``libraries``
     List of libraries to be loaded when rendering the pattern (optional).
 UI patterns are supposed to be self-contained so they